The CM class number one problem for curves of genus $2$: Improved bounds

-\begin{lem} Let $K$ be a non-biquadratic quartic CM field of type $\Phi$ with the real quadratic subfield $F$ and let $K^r$ be its reflex field with the quadratic subfield $F^r$.
-Then the following assertions hold. \begin{itemize} \item[(i)] If a prime $p$ is ramified in both $F$ and $F^r$, then it is totally ramified in $K/\QQ$ and $K^r/\QQ$. \item[(ii)] If an odd prime $p$ is ramified in $F$ (in $F^r$, respectively) as well as in $F_+$, \mbox{then $p$} splits in $F^r$ (in $F$, respectively).
-Moreover, at least one of the primes above $p$ is ramified in $K^r/F^r$ (in $K/F$, respectively). \end{itemize} \end{lem}
+\begin{lem} Let $K$ be a non-normal quartic CM field and $\Phi$ a (primitive) CM type of~$K$.
+Let $K^r$ be the reflex field of $(K,\Phi)$, and let $F$ and $F^r$ be the real quadratic subfields of $K$ and~$K^r$.
+Then the following assertions hold. \begin{itemize} \item[(i)] If a prime $p$ is ramified in both $F$ and $F^r$, then it is totally ramified in $K/\QQ$ and $K^r/\QQ$. \item[(ii)] If an odd prime $p$ is ramified in $F$ (in $F^r$, respectively) as well as in $F_+$, then~$p$ splits in $F^r$ (in $F$, respectively).
+Moreover, at least one of the primes above $p$ in $F^r$ is ramified in $K^r/F^r$ (in $K/F$, respectively). \end{itemize} \end{lem}

 \begin{proof} The statements (i) and (ii) are clear from Table \ref{table} on page \pageref{table}.
 Alternatively, one can also prove the statements as follows: \begin{itemize} \item[(i)] Let $\p_{N}$ be a prime of $N$ above $p$ that is ramified in both $F/\QQ$ and $F^r/\QQ$.
 Then the maximal unramified subextension of $N/\QQ$ is contained in $F_+$.
 Therefore, the inertia group of $\p_{N}$ contains $\Gal(N/F_+)=\langle y \rangle$.
 By computing ramification indices in the diagram of subfields one by one, we see that the prime $p$ is totally ramified in $K$ and $K^r$.